cjstoddard/Pipboy/Build-Pipboy.md

 For more information see http://www.lcdwiki.com/4inch_HDMI_Display-C

-At this point you can install the touchscreen and mount the Raspberry Pi in the case.
+Once the final command is finished, it will ask you to reboot, answer no and then shut the Raspberry Pi down.
+You can install the touchscreen and mount the Raspberry Pi in the case.
 You can now boot it up and the screen should work.
 You can open the Home folder, go into the Pipboy folder and execute Pipboy.gambas using the touchscreen.
 To make it easier you can place a link to pipboy.sh on the desktop or add it to startup so it comes up when you boot up the Raspberry Pi.